pkgxdev/pkgx/docs/shell-integration.md

 {% endhint %}

 Package environments created with `tea +pkg` do not persist beyond the current terminal session.
-All the same if you need to remove the pkgenv from your current session type `tea deactivate`.
+All the same if you need to remove pkgs from your current session use `tea -pkg`.

 ## Creating Environments for Specific Versions